berlinplan/berlinplan.github.io/readme.md

 In 2013, Iran's religious leader Khamenei prohibited the development and deployment of nuclear weapons under Islamic law by issuing an irrevocable Fatwa, Following this, Mahmoud Ahmadinejad, who strongly supported Iran's nuclear program, has been disqualified from all Iranian elections since then.
 (154,162,163,164,178)

-#### would a current supreme leader favor the production and use of nuclear weapons or supporting a managed terrorist group in marginalized societies outside of a psychopathic regime?
+#### would a current supreme leader favor the production and use of nuclear weapons or an equaly managed terrorist group in marginalized societies outside of a psychopathic regime?

 ### could inequality be the Motivation of making an Atomb bomb?